-- The optional root_path attribute specifies the file system directory to be used as the root directory of the tile storage.
-If this attribute is omitted or invalid, the default root directory defined in the mapViewerConfig.xml file is used. - The optional xyz_storage_scheme element controls how the directory structure of map tiles in the disk cache is organized.
-The default value (false) causes the map visualizer internal mesh code storage scheme to be used.
+- The optional root\path attribute specifies the file system directory to be used as the root directory of the tile storage.
+If this attribute is omitted or invalid, the default root directory defined in the mapViewerConfig.xml file is used. - The optional xyz\storage\scheme element controls how the directory structure of map tiles in the disk cache is organized.
+The default value (false) causes the map visualization component internal mesh code storage scheme to be used.
 The value true causes the XYZ storage scheme to be used.
-For more information, see Map Tile Storage Schemes: Internal Mesh Code or XYZ the $\min Y$ attribute specifies the lower bound of the Y dimension; the $\max X$ attribute specifies the upper bound of the X dimension; and the $\max Y$ attribute specifies the upper bound of the Y dimension.
-For the standard longitude/latitude (WGS 84) coordinate system, the $\min X$ and $\min X$, $\min Y$, $\max X$, and $\max Y$ values are -180, -90, 180, and 90, respectively.
+For more information, see Map Tile Storage Schemes: Internal Mesh Code or XYZ

+The <coordinate\system> element specifies the map coordinate system, and it has several required attributes.
+The srid attribute specifies the spatial reference ID of the coordinate system.
+The minX attribute specifies the lower bound of the X dimension; the minY attribute specifies the lower bound of the Y dimension; the maxX attribute specifies the upper bound of the X dimension; and the maxY attribute specifies the upper bound of the Y dimension.
+For the standard longitude/latitude (WGS 84) coordinate system, the srid value is 8307; and the minX, minY, maxX, and maxY values are -180, -90, 180, and 90, respectively.